chulme/queue-entertainment-system/README.md

 # Queue Entertainment System
-This project involves 6 students from electrical and software engineering backgrounds, to develop an interactive, sensor-based system to entertain people standing in queues in a theme park.
+This project is an interactive, sensor-based system to entertain people standing in queues in a theme park.
 The proposed idea is an autonomous alien robot that can detect the user’s presence when they are in close proximity to it and upon pressing a button, entertain them with a game using audio, a monitor, LED indicators and two moving alien heads.

-This repository concerns the embedded C++ software on the MBED microcontroller unit, which unless stated otherwise was written by myself.

 ## System Overview
 The system uses an MBED microcontroller, built into a university development unit.
 This acts as the main system driver a, and is featured in this repository, which connects to: